-Nichols becomes permanent President of BHSU
+Nichols becomes permanent president of BHSU

 “I am excited to take a longer and more permanent view of providing leadership to Black Hills State University,” Nichols said.
 “I appreciate the confidence that the Board of Regents and Executive Director Beran have in me, and I look forward to working with the campus and community to create a positive future for BHSU.”

-A native of Colman, S.D., Nichols received her undergraduate degree in home economics education from SDSU.
+A native of Colman in eastern South Dakota, Nichols received her undergraduate degree in home economics education from SDSU.
 She holds a master’s degree in vocational and adult education from Colorado State University and a Ph.D. in family and consumer sciences education/family studies from The Ohio State University.

 Nichols succeeds Tom Jackson Jr., who became president at California’s Humboldt State University in July.